 First line antidepressants are the selective serotonin reuptake inhibitors (SSRIs, e.g. Prozac) and serotonin norepinephrine reuptake inhibitors (SNRIs, e.g. Effexor).
 But SSRIs and SNRIs only adequately treat one-third of depression patients (NIH).
 Psychotherapy is right for some patients, but is no more effective than antidepressants.
 Depression remains a massive unmet medical need.

-The only drug class recognized by the FDA to confer additional antidepressant efficacy is the atypical antipsychotics (e.g. AbilifyTM).
-Antipsychotics are given adjunctive to ongoing SSRI/SNRI therapy.
-However, only one in nine depression patients respond adequately, while adverse events can be significant, and stigma remains a concern with antipsychotics.
+The only drug class recognized by the FDA to confer additional antidepressant efficacy is the atypical antipsychotics (e.g. Abilify).
+Atypical antipsychotics are administered adjunctive to ongoing SSRI/SNRI therapy.
+However, only one in nine depression patients respond adequately to adjunctive atypical antipsychotics.
+Safety and tolerability, as well as stigma, remains a concerns with atypical antipsychotics.